stephen-w-choo/foobar-solutions/README.md

 Google Foobar is an invitation-based hiring challenge for 'curious developers' who like to solve 'interesting problems'.
 Apparently it's based on your search history.

 These were my solutions to the problems - all the levels are complete, with all test cases passing.
-I'd say it took me about two months in total, and I very nearly failed level 4, nearly running out of time on "Running with Bunnies".
+It took me about two months in total, and I very nearly failed level 4 from nearly running out of time on "Running with Bunnies".

 **Disclaimer**